 A patent tear duct is needed for the tears which are continuously and which wet and clear our eye surface to drain into the nose.
 Blockage of any part of this tubular system means a watery (teary) eye as well as a risk of infection (due to the overgrowth of bacteria in an area of stagnating tears).

 The tear duct is one of those structures which quite amazingly continues to develop into its final form after a child is born.

 It is for this reason that a fairly large number of completely healthy babies (5%) having gone through an otherwise completely normal uterine development, are born with a watery eye.

-In the vast majority of these cases (90%), this does not represent a concern because the tear duct will – within the first year of life – reach its full, healthy form and function and the watery eye will seize.
+In the vast majority of these cases (90%), this does not represent a concern because the tear duct will – within the first year of life – reach its full, healthy form and function and the watery eye will cease.

-In the remaining 10 or so per cent of babies who continue to have a teary eye after the age of 12 months, chances are that a small section of the tiny tear duct has not opened up (or canalized) into a patent duct and tearing, if left untreated, will most likely continue to be a problem.
+In the remaining 10 or so per cent of babies who continue to have a teary eye after the age of 12 months, chances are that a small section of the tiny tear duct has not opened up (or canalised) into a patent duct and tearing, if left untreated, will most likely continue to be a problem.

 In those cases where the teary eye does not settle with a conservative approach, a consultation with a specialist Oculoplastic & Lacrimal Surgeon should be carried out.

 Depending on the age of the child, the pattern and severity of symptoms and relevant medical history, it is likely that some form of surgical intervention will be of value in resolving the teary eye.
 There are varying degrees of severity of a watery eye and several structural causes all of which need to be appropriately diagnosed so that the correct treatment procedure can be performed.

 What does surgery for Congenital Nasolacrimal Duct Obstruction involve?